 Before we delve into the specifics of different bedding materials, it’s essential to understand what makes a good bedding for horses, especially those with arthritis.
 A quality horse bedding will provide comfort, support, and safety for your equine friend.

-This might interest you : How to Prepare an Emergency Evacuation Plan for Pets in Areas Prone to Natural Disasters?
+In parallel : How to Prepare an Emergency Evacuation Plan for Pets in Areas Prone to Natural Disasters?

 Comfort is paramount for geriatric horses with arthritis.
 They need bedding that will cushion their joints and offer good sleep quality.
 Support involves the ability of the bedding to adequately support the horse’s weight, critical for arthritic horses.
 Lastly, safety means the bedding should not pose any health risk to the horse, such as causing respiratory issues from dust or mould.